Guide to Rad-hard vs. Rad-tolerant

 VORAGO is at the forefront of the next generation of radiation hardened components, working to design new rad-hard ICs that will support a broad range of Aerospace and Defense applications, particularly as the industry advances the use of Artificial Intelligence and Machine Learning.
 Additionally, VORAGO is working on putting HARDSIL® into smaller nodes that will improve availability of high performance computing in radiation hardened components.

-As discussed, testing and qual standards are more stringent for radiation-hardened components than for radiation-tolerant parts.
+As discussed, testing and quality standards are more stringent for radiation-hardened components than for radiation-tolerant parts.
 Some components, such as QML parts, require extra testing above and beyond the basics for traditional radiation-hardened parts.

 When a supplier tells you their part is radiation-hardened or radiation-tolerant, you want to understand exactly how they are getting to that determination.
 Inquire about their test methods, and which qualification standards they are following.
 Doing the upfront research to ensure you are getting the right components to meet the specialized requirements of your mission will save you time, money and headache.
 Reputable suppliers will expect and welcome these questions.